-But before we get down to business on this episode, Jordan, we're going to take a moment to say thank you to some folks who have signed up and are supporting the show.
+But before we get down to business on this episode, Jordan, we need to take a moment to say thank you to some folks who have signed up and are supporting the show.

-I like it, although I was distracted because anytime I hear the word bindle, I can't help but think of a friend of mine from Missouri who described, like, sort of poser, bohemian types.
+Although I was distracted because anytime I hear the word bindle, I can't help but think of a friend of mine from Missouri who described like sort of poser bohemian types.

-The first story I'm going to check in on was the Twitter hack that happened a little while back, where verified accounts like Obama and Elon Musk, they had their accounts taken over, and they were used to run a Bitcoin scam.
+The first story I'm going to check in on was the Twitter hack that happened a little while back, where verified accounts like Obama and Elon Musk had their accounts taken over and they were used to run a Bitcoin scam.

 Back on July 17th, Alex covered the story, and this is how he presented it.

-Well, Clark was one of three suspected individuals in the scheme, the others being a 22-year-old named Nima Fazeli, aka Alright, I'm on their team so far.
+Well, Clark was one of three suspected individuals in the scheme, the others being a 22-year-old named Nima Fazelli, aka Rolex, and a 19-year-old from the United Kingdom named Mason Shepard, aka Che Wan.

 Quote, Clark used social engineering to convince a Twitter employee that he was a co-worker in the IT department and had the employee provide credentials to access the customer service portal.